 Cognitive systems differ from current computing applications in that they move beyond tabulating and calculating based on preconfigured rules and programs.
 Although they are capable of basic computing, they can also infer and even reason based on broad objectives.
 Beyond these principles, cognitive computing systems can be extended to include additional tools and technologies.
-They may integrate or leverage existing information systems and add domain or task-specific interfaces and tools as required.
-Many of today’s applications (e.g., search, ecommerce, eDiscovery) exhibit some of these features, but it is rare to find all of them fully integrated and interactive.
+They may integrate or leverage existing information systems and add a domain or task-specific interfaces and tools as required.
+Many of today’s applications (e.g., search, e-commerce, eDiscovery) exhibit some of these features, but it is rare to find all of them fully integrated and interactive.
 Cognitive systems will coexist with legacy systems into the indefinite future.
 Many cognitive systems will build upon today’s IT resources.
-But the ambition and reach of cognitive computing is fundamentally different.
+But the ambition and reach of cognitive computing are fundamentally different.
 Leaving the model of computer-as-appliance behind, it seeks to bring computing into a closer, fundamental partnership in human endeavors.

 Potential BenefitsFrom improved flexibility to higher employee morale can extend the value of cognitive automation: